jrdnbrkfld/gamernetic/README.md

 ## User Experience
 ### User Stories
-#### First Time Visitor Goals
+#### First Time User Goals
+* As a First Time User, I clearly understand the main objective of the website.
+* As a First Time User, I can easily navigate through the website.
 * As a First Time User, I can register an account to gain full access to the website.
+* As a First Time User, I can view more from the creator of the website via their social media accounts.
+* As a First Time User, I can choose a post I would like to inspect further.

-#### Frequent Visitor Goals
+#### Frequent User Goals
-* As a Frequent Visitor I can log in to gain access to my account.
+* As a Frequent User, I can log in to gain access to my account.
+* As a Frequent User, I can create my own blog post and post it on the website.
+* As a Frequent User, I can edit or delete my own posts.
+* As a Frequent User, I can comment on a blog post with my thoughts on the subject.
+* As a Frequent User, I can like a post to show that I enjoyed it.
+* As a Frequent User, I can share a post to my own personal social media account.
+* As a Frequent User, I can change aspects of my personal account details.
+* As a Frequent User, I can change my password incase their is a security risk.

 #### Admin User Goals
-* As an Admin I can create, read, update and delete posts so that I can manage my blog content.
+* As an Admin, I can create, read, update and delete posts so that I can manage my blog content.
-* As an Admin I can create draft posts so that I can finish writing the content later.
+* As an Admin, I can create draft posts so that I can finish writing the content later.
-* As an Admin I can approve or disapprove comments so that I can filter out objectionable comments.
+* As an Admin, I can approve or disapprove comments so that I can filter out objectionable comments.

 ## Design